 It depends on the translation, but most translators try to preserve some aspects of rhyme in their English version.
 Some use patterns of stressed syllables that rhyme perfectly within the English line, while others use different forms of rhyme such as false rhymes and assonance.
 Some also use rhyme in specific areas to highlight significant moments.

 The best translation of Faust, in terms of capturing the poetic elements and retaining the rhyme scheme, is probably David Luke’s.
 However, it is also the most expensive and may be difficult to find.
-If you are looking for an affordable option that is still fairly true to the original, James Russell’s version is a good choice.
-Ultimately, whether or not it is worth reading Faust in translation depends on your own preferences and understanding of the text.
-If you are interested in German literature and want to read one of the greatest works ever written by a German author, then translating it into English is definitely recommended.
+If you’re looking for an affordable option that is still fairly true to the original, James Russell’s version is a good choice.